chocolatey/choco-wiki/ChocolateyVsNinite.md

 ### Interfaces:
 * Ninite - choose apps from a website, download installer just for those apps.
 Pay for the pro version and use the command line.
 * Chocolatey - open a command line.
-Install app with cinst appname.
+Install app with `cinst appname`.
 Lather rinse repeat.

 ### Packages:
-* Ninite - closed, only items available are what ninite authors choose to make available.
+* Ninite - closed, only items available are what Ninite staff choose to make available.
 * Chocolatey - community packages on a central server

 ### Package sources:
-* Ninite - one, with ninite
+* Ninite - one at Ninite.com
 * Chocolatey - central one at chocolatey.org, create and use public/private sources (folder, network share, odata feed like nuget.org, [chocolatey.org] and/or myget.org)
 * Chocolatey (revisited) - cinst bash -source cygwin | cinst gemcutter -source ruby | cinst sphynx -source python | cinst IISExpress -source webpi